input-output-hk/catalyst-forge-docs/architecture/05-release-deployment.md

 #### Environment Agnosticism

 Releases contain no environment-specific configuration.
-They package universal Kubernetes resource definitions that work across all environments, with Crossplane EnvironmentConfigs providing environment-specific values during deployment.
+They package universal Kubernetes resource definitions that work across all environments.
+The platform's two-tier EnvironmentConfig system (cluster-wide and per-project) provides environment-specific values during deployment, with clear precedence rules.
 This separation enables the same release to deploy to development, staging, and production without modification.

+For complete environment configuration specifications, see [Infrastructure Abstractions: Environment Configuration Model](08-infrastructure-abstractions.md#environment-configuration-model).

 #### Policy-Driven Deployment